General Education with Support

 All students referred to Ralph J. Frost Academy are eligible under the Individual with Disabilities Education Act and must be a resident of District 207 High Schools – Maine East, South, or West.
-The goal of Frost Academy is to provide a structured therapeutic educational environment to improve student’s academic, vocational, and social/emotional learning.
+The goal of Frost Academy is to provide a structured therapeutic educational environment to improve students’ academic, vocational, and social/emotional learning.
 In addition, Frost Academy enhances the mission of District 207 “To Improve Learning” by incorporating the Illinois State Board of Education Social Emotional Learning Standards (SEL).
 There is significant evidence that training and gaining expertise in social skills can help individuals overcome problematic behavior.
 Thus, the primary goal at Frost Academy is to assist the student in developing emotional wellness and social skills that lead to success in educational, vocational, and interpersonal areas of life.
-Therefore, we strive to strengthen positive social skills and improve social behavior by having the students observe interactions modeled properly, hearing it, walking through it, and acting it out in various situations.
+Therefore, we strive to strengthen positive social skills and improve social behavior by having the students observe interactions modeled properly, hear it, walk through it, and act it out in various situations.
 In addition, a structured program with clear predictable guidelines and behavioral requirements is essential for student growth and safety.